docker/docs/docker-hub/scim.md

 This section is for administrators who want to enable System for Cross-domain Identity Management (SCIM) 2.0 for their business.
 It is available for Docker Business customers.

-SCIM provides automated user provisioning and de-provisioning for your Docker organization through your identity provider (IdP).
+SCIM provides automated user provisioning and de-provisioning for your Docker organization or company through your identity provider (IdP).
 Once you enable SCIM in your IdP, any user assigned to the Docker application in the IdP, is automatically provisioned in Docker Hub and added to the organization or company.

-Similarly, if a user gets unassigned from the Docker application in the IdP, the user is removed from the organization in Docker Hub.
+Similarly, if a user gets unassigned from the Docker application in the IdP, the user is removed from the organization or company in Docker Hub.
 SCIM also synchronizes changes made to users’ attributes in the IdP, for instance the user’s first name and last name.

 The following provisioning features are supported:
  - Creating new users